 Step 7: Search Engine Optimize for the Google 6 Pack

 The Google 6 Pack is really valuable for Open Table customers who get charged $1 per person for every reservation booked from a 3rd party website.
 We wrote a blog post titled 5 steps to lower open table invoices that features a discussion of the Google 6 pack.
 If you’re not familiar with it, it’s about getting high priority pages indexed in Google so that more of your website is featured in search results.
 This pushes the other content down the search engine results page.
 When that other content costs you $1 per person booked, it translates directly into savings.
 You want to make sure your website stands out during Google searches and the Google 6 Pack really helps.
+It’s getting harder to achieve, but is still a goal to aim for and one of the main negative features from the common 1 page slider websites that have become popular.
 You can see a screen capture of the Google 6 Pack in action below with the Reservations page highlighted in red.
 If you have more than 6 pages on your website, you might have to use “No Follow tags” to help Google figure out which pages are most important.

 Step 8: Use a Widget and a Reservations Page